Expertium/expertium.github.io/Benchmark.md

 4.​ FSRS-4.5.
 It's a slightly improved version of FSRS v4, the shape of the forgetting curve has been changed.

 5.​ FSRS-5.
 The newest version.
 The main difference is that it takes into account same-day reviews, unlike all previous versions, though the improvement in performance is small.
-Anki 24.XX uses it, AnkiMobile and AnkiDroid haven't been updated yet, so they use FSRS-4.5.
-If you want to read about the differences between FSRS-4.5 and FSRS-5, I have an article with an in-depth explanation of FSRS formulas.
+All newest versions of Anki use FSRS-5.

 6.​ FSRS-5 (default parameters).
 This is just to see how well FSRS-5 performs without optimization.